 Follow-up care following an Emergency Department visit must be received from a DHMP network provider unless you are traveling outside the network area and cannot reasonably travel to the service area.
 In this case, one follow-up visit outside the network is covered.

-In network: 30% coinsurance after deductible per visit.
-Out of network: 30% coinsurance after deductible per visit.
+Out of network: 50% coinsurance after deductible per visit.

 Ambulance Service